om1ji/botconsole/README.md

 # botconsole
-A terminal for Telegram Bots control
+A GUI console for Telegram Bots